Honor Our Veterans

 After MCAS was decommissioned, the City obtained 1,300 acres of the former base, which became the Orange County Great Park.

 In honor of the iconic military base, 125 acres — just under 10 percent of the Great Park — was designated as the site for the Southern California Veterans Memorial Park & Cemetery.

 The site was chosen to ensure iconic landmarks on those 125 acres (including the Control Tower and Hangars) are preserved and repurposed as lasting tributes to the thousands of men and women who served at El Toro.

-Just before construction was set to begin, a commercial developer (FivePoint) convinced the Irvine City Council to kick the planned Veterans Cemetery out of the Great Park so that FivePoint could get hold of the property for massive development and profit.
+Just before construction was set to begin, a commercial developer (FivePoint) convinced the Irvine City Council to kick the planned Veterans Cemetery out of the Great Park so that FivePoint could build on the site.

 Outraged by the betrayal, our citizen-led grassroots campaign gathered the necessary signatures, forcing FivePoint’s scheme onto the June 2018 ballot.

-Even though Irvine voters overwhelmingly rejected the FivePoint scheme, with 63% voting NO, the Council refuses to begin construction of the Veterans Cemetery at the originally designated and approved site.
+Even though Irvine voters overwhelmingly rejected the FivePoint scheme, with 63% voting NO, the Council refuses to begin construction of the Veterans Cemetery.

 That’s why we are asking the community to join our fight to ensure that the planned 125-acre Veterans Memorial Park & Cemetery — a small part of the former El Toro Air Base — becomes a lasting tribute to the service and sacrifice of our veterans.

 If the Irvine City Council had not delayed this project with their backroom developer deals, the first phase of the Veterans Memorial Park & Cemetery would have become operational Veterans Day, November 11, 2019.
 Instead, the City Council has delayed the project indefinitely.